avocardio/resnet_vs_convnext/README.md

 ### Requirements

-The following packages were used for this project:
+The following packages were used for this project under Python 3.6.13:

 ```
+- pandas
 - numpy
-- pandas
+- matplotlib
-- tensorflow
+- tensorflow-gpu
 - tensorflow-addons
-- matplotlib
+- cv2
 ```

 They can be installed by using: `pip install -r requirements.txt` in the root folder.